How to Get Your RUT at the DIAN Step-by-Step (Natural Person)

 Do you already have your RUT and want to understand which taxes apply to you as a freelancer?

-Read the complete tax guide for freelancers →
+Read the complete tax guide for freelancers →CIIU codes: how to choose the right one

 You can have more than one CIIU code if you offer services in various sectors.
 To find the exact code, search for 'tabla CIIU Colombia DIAN' — the DIAN publishes the complete updated list.
-If you have doubts about which one to use, it is a good question for an accountant or for the Colombia Move community.
+If you have doubts about which one to use, it is a good question for an accountant or the Colombia Move community.

 Tax responsibilities: which one applies to you?

-Most new freelancers start without VAT responsibility and without the simple regime.
+Most new freelancers start without VAT responsibility and without the Simple regime.
 As their income grows, they update their RUT.

-How to download the updated RUT
+How to download your updated RUT

 The RUT is not a static document.
-Every time you change your address, add an economic activity, or modify any tax responsibility, you must update it and download the new version with the updated barcode.
+Every time you change your address, add an economic activity, or modify a tax responsibility, you must update it and download the new version with the updated barcode.

 Common mistakes when getting the RUT